jasongwozdz/compressionprogram/README.md

 # python compression program

-A simply compression/decompression program utalizing huffman trees to convert characters into binary and then convert into a bytearray.
+A simple compression/decompression program utilizing huffman trees to convert characters into binary and then convert into a bytearray.